 Nate is shown to have an account on Upswipes.

-Sara recognizes the Time Bureau agent spying on The Legends as Gary - a.k.a. the agent she slept with and stole the badge of in Starling City.
+Sara recognizes the Time Bureau agent spying on The Legends as Gary - a.k.a. the agent she seduced and stole the badge of in Starling City.
 His agent number is 1066.

 Since The Legends involvement, the anachronism around Barnum's carnival in 1870 has grown from a Level 1 to a Level 6.
 After Amaya and Nate are captured, it rises to a Level 8.